 For the tricky London segment of the journey, the group plan on swapping their car for bicycles in order to navigate the 65 miles around the teams in the capital, starting at Charlton Athletic’s The Valley.

-Regarding the gruelling nature of the cycle leg, the threesome often holiday together and always hire bikes in order to get around.
+In terms of the gruelling nature of the cycle leg, the threesome often holiday together and always hire bikes in order to get around.

-Three years ago in the Czech Republic, they organised their own mini “Tour De Brno” after cycling around the city, with Mr Sarson winning on paper but disqualified after crossing the wrong finish line.
+Three years ago in the Czech Republic, they organised their own mini “Tour De Brno” after cycling around the city, with Mr Sarson winning on paper but was disqualified after crossing the wrong finish line.

 Mr Henderson said: “The route is planned and we’ve afforded 15 minutes at each ground.
 Some of the stadiums we will be visiting at